NBISweden/workshop-reproducible-research/pages/jupyter/jupyter-5-widgets.md

   datasets, but it's easy to use and works quite seamlessly.

 > **Quick recap** <br>
-> In the three previous sections we've learned: <br>
+> In the three previous sections we've learned:
+>
-> * How magics can be used to extend the power of Jupyter notebooks, and the
+> - How magics can be used to extend the power of Jupyter notebooks, and the
->   difference between line magics and cell magics. <br>
+>   difference between line magics and cell magics.
-> * How to switch between different languages by using magics. <br>
+> - How to switch between different languages by using magics.
-> * How to do some basic plotting in Jupyter. <br>
+> - How to do some basic plotting in Jupyter.
-> * How to implement interactive widgets.
+> - How to implement interactive widgets.